 Learn about the complex issues surrounding immigration, just housing, and border relations between the United States and Mexico while cultivating relationships with and working alongside community members in Tijuana, Mexico.
 Our partner organization, Esperanza International, works within communities to support families in building dignified housing.
 In addition to spending their days working with families to build homes, in past years participants have had the opportunity to visit a shelter for migrants passing through Tijuana on the way to the United States, to spend time at the border wall learning about the issues and policies surrounding it, and to visit local community health initiatives, among other activities.

-The Appalachia Immersion in Wheeling, West Virginia is a partnership between Seattle University Campus Ministry and the Appalachian Institute at Wheeling Jesuit University.
-Participants will have the opportunity to learn about the history and lives of people in rural West Virginia through the lenses of environmental justice and Catholic Social Teaching.
+The Appalachia Immersion in Wheeling, West Virginia is a partnership between Seattle University Campus Ministry and the Appalachian Institute.
+Participants will have the opportunity to learn about the history, culture, and challenges of communities in Appalachia through the lens of environmental justice.

 Our immersion to Vancouver, Canada is a crossover program that bridges Campus Ministry's Social Justice and Multifaith programming areas.
 Participants spend the weeks preceding the immersion trip learning about different faith traditions and their presence in the Seattle area.
 In Vancouver, students visit multiple communities of worship, explore a variety of religious expressions, and see firsthand how diverse communities living in one small area learn to work together for the common good.